Monday, February 15, 2016

 Another neat thing about holdback for us dealers is being able to tell our customers that we are only charging them “X dollars” over invoice.
 Or, we can tell them that we will sell them this car at invoice with no profit to us at all!
 [There’s a sucker born every minute] Dealers often have “invoice sales” with copies of the invoice pasted on the car windows.
 Who doesn’t believe that an invoice is the cost of the car?
 The truth is in the semantic skullduggery …”Mr. Customer, I solemnly swear to you that this the exact price that I paid the factory for this car.
 In fact, here’s a copy of the invoice.”
 That’s what the dealer “paid” the factory all right, but it’s not what the he paid the factory after he got his holdback check in the mail.

 You might be thinking, so we’re talking about $200 more or less on a $10,000 car.
 Who cares?
-Don’t forget, that was over 40 years ago.
+Don’t forget, that was almost 50 years ago.
 Holdbacks have expanded considerably and now instead of several hundred dollars we’re talking several thousand.
 Also, dealers no longer have to wait a year to get their hold back money back.
 Now they get it back monthly.
 Manufacturers even changed the names of these monies they hold back.
 These are innocuous names so that, if you see them on the invoice, you will have no suspicion…names like floorplan assistance, advertising, PDI, Administrative or DAP.
 Of course there are also cash rebates to dealers that don’t even show on the invoice.
 I estimate the average car invoice today includes $3,000 to $4,000 in hidden holdbacks to the dealer.
 Holdbacks are also applied to factory or distributor accessories like “protection packages” [wax, undercoat, window etch, roadside assistance], floor mats, window tint, etc.

 The bottom line is that you don’t rely on the dealer’s factory invoice to determine the price you are willing to pay for a car.
 And be especially suspicions when the dealer quotes you a price of “X dollars over invoice” or actually shows you the invoice.
 You’ve heard the old joke, “How can you tell when a politician is lying?”
 Answer: When his lips are moving.
 “How can you tell when a car dealer is lying?”
 Answer: When he shows you the invoice.